The complaint process for complaints about breaches of human rights by the Commonwealth

-The Australian Human Rights Commission is an independent body which investigates and resolves complaints about discrimination and breaches of human rights.
+- The Australian Human Rights Commission is an independent agency that investigates and resolves complaints about breaches of human rights.

-The Commission can only deal with complaints about breaches of human rights where they are against the Commonwealth Government (or one of its agencies) and they allege a breach of specific international human rights instruments including:
+- The Commission can only deal with complaints about breaches of human rights where they are against the Commonwealth (or one of its agencies).
+Complaints must also be about something that could be a breach of particular international human rights instruments such as:

-You can make a complaint no matter where you live in Australia and it doesn’t cost anything to make a complaint.
-The steps in the complaint process are outlined below.
+- You can make a complaint no matter where you live in Australia.

 - If we cannot deal with your complaint, we will explain why.

 - We will contact you to talk about your complaint and we may ask you to provide more information.